Chronology

 July 1987

 Peter Littmann, Executive Director of Vorwerk & Co.
-Teppichwerke in Hameln, Germany, visits the artist to commission a design for a commercial wall-to-wall unlimited edition nylon carpet using no more than six colors and measuring four meters in width.
+Teppichwerke in Hameln, Germany, visits the artist to commission a design for a wall-to-wall unlimited edition carpet using no more than six colors and measuring four meters in width.
 Other artists commissioned include Sol LeWitt, Arata Isozaki, David Hockney, Jean Nouvel, Sam Francis, Zaha Hadid, Mimmo Paladino, Michael Graves and Richard Meier.
 Designs are submitted the following March.

 Summer 1987